softworkz/embyuserwiki/Movie-naming.md

 \Movies\Scarface (1983)\Disc 2\VIDEO_TS\VIDEO_TS.IFO
 ```

-## Multi-resolution movies
+## Multi-version movies

-Multiple resolutions of the same content can be stored in a single movie folder.
+Multiple versions of the same content can be stored in a single movie folder.

 ```
 /Movies